Stroke rehabilitation and recovery

 • Sudden or intense headache

-Do not hesitate to call 9-1-1 if you or someone else is experiencing these symptoms.
-Time is of the essence and the longer you wait, the more detrimental the outcomes can be.
+Do not hesitate to call 911 if you or someone else is experiencing these symptoms.
+Getting medical attention fast can lead to better outcomes following a stroke.

-Stroke rehabilitation is a program of specialized nursing care and therapies designed to help you relearn skills lost after a stroke.
-Depending on the parts of your brain affected by the stroke, rehabilitation can help with daily living skills, movement, speech, and cognition.
-Stroke rehabilitation can help you regain independence and improve your quality of life.
+Stroke rehabilitation is a program of specialized nursing care and therapies designed to help stroke survivors relearn skills lost after a stroke.
+This program is created to fit each person’s specific needs and includes working on daily living skills, movement, speech, cognition, and other skills that are important to the stroke survivor.
+Stroke rehabilitation can help individuals regain independence and improve quality of life.

-Inpatient stroke rehab requires an extended hospital stay where care is available 24 hours a day, seven days a week.
-Conversely, outpatient rehab is session-based, typically at a rehabilitation center that a patient visits a few times per week, depending on their overall health.
+Inpatient stroke physical rehab requires an extended hospital stay, most often following an acute care hospital stay, where care is provided 24 hours a day, seven days a week by nurses, doctors, therapists, care managers, and other team members.
+Outpatient physical rehab is session-based, typically at a rehabilitation center that a patient visits a few times per week.
 Inpatient stroke patients receive a minimum of three hours of intensive therapy each day, whereas outpatient patients receive a few hours per week.

 Every person’s experience with stroke is different; however, the average length of stay for hospital rehabilitation at Sheltering Arms Institute post-stroke is 16 days.

-It is helpful to ask how many stroke patients the center sees per year, if they have a dedicated stroke program, and what percentage of patients are discharged home.
-Sometimes eligibility depends on your insurance coverage, so it is important to learn what your insurance covers.
+It is helpful to ask how many stroke patients the center sees per year, if they have a dedicated stroke program, and what percentage of patients discharge home.
+It is also beneficial to know what technology the rehab facility has available to assist in post-stroke recovery.
+Sometimes eligibility depends on your insurance, so it is important to contact your insurance provider to learn what they cover.

 In the inpatient setting, stroke rehabilitation and recovery programs focus on assessing and improving: